 5. What are some examples?

 - Using prescribed medical marijuana and then driving to work under the influence of the THC, and

-- Pulling to the side of the road to sleep off the influence of a prescription medication.8
+- Pulling to the side of the road to sleep off the influence of prescription medication.8

 6. Are there related offenses?

 There are several related offenses to VC 23152(f).
 They include:

 - drunk driving (Vehicle Code 23152(a) VC).
-Driving under the influence of alcohol is a more common type of DUI case.
+(The crime of driving under the influence of alcohol is a more common type of DUI case.)

 - driving under the combined influence of drugs and alcohol (Vehicle Code 23152g VC).

 - possession of a controlled substance (Health and Safety Code 11350 HS).
 If police find drugs in the car, the driver can face drugs charges for possession.

 7. What defenses can I assert?

 Drivers accused of drugged driving can raise legal DUI defenses.
 The most common criminal defenses that California DUI lawyers use include:

 - there was no reasonable suspicion for the DUI traffic stop or probable cause for the DUI arrest,

 - the driver was not impaired at the time of the arrest,

 - innocent explanations for signs of drug impairment or traffic violations, and/or